syncfusion-content/blazor-docs/blazor/3D-chart/tool-tip.md

 ## Fixed tooltip

-By default, tooltip track the mouse movement, but the tooltip can be set in fixed position by using the `Location` property.
+By default, tooltip track the mouse movement, but the tooltip can be set in fixed position by using the `Chart3DTooltipLocation` property.

 ```cshtml